Prospective Students

 • The best time to get started on the actual research work with me is after you have been offered and accepted admission, typically around February (yes, well before you actually join the program).
 If you wait to start work until after you have joined the program, you lose an opportunity to get a jump on your PhD timeline.

-• If you get in touch with me expressing interest in research, and I do not respond soon or, in some cases, at all, please understand that I am not disrespecting your interest in research, but that I must prioritize due to limitations of time.
+• If you get in touch with me expressing interest in research, and I do not respond soon or, in some cases, at all, please understand that I am not disrespecting your interest in research, but that I must prioritize.
 Obviously a good match of interests and/or prior academic contact allows me to prioritize your interest, and it helps me if you attach the information specified above, and follow the timeline above.
+I cannot undertake to respond to point out all the cases in which the match is not good, due to limitations of time and effort.

 Students sometimes ask me about independent studies: while basically it is a good idea, I cannot undertake to guide you in one at the very outset.
 I also encourage you to do most of the work for an independent study before the semester you actually register for it; this proves intent, and reduces the chance that you may not get a satisfactory grade for it.
 Thus, most of the successful Independent Studies with me turn out to be by students who were already working with me for their theses when they embarked on the CSC-630 or CSC-830.